RobotLocomotion/drake/drake/automotive/README.md

 There is currently one physics-based car simulation called `car_sim_lcm`.
 This simulation can be run in two modes: "normal" and "speed bump".
-The "normal" mode simulation consists of a Toyota Prius on a flat terrain.
+The "normal" mode consists of a Toyota Prius on a flat terrain.
 The "speed bump" mode is the same as the "normal" mode except there is a speed bump placed in front of the vehicle.
 See the instructions below on how to run each.

 Running car_sim_lcm in Normal Mode
 ==================================